 - If you booked with a credit card or selected 'credit' on your debit card, contact your bank or credit card provider to apply for a chargeback.

-- If the problem is with an airline, contact the Airline Customer Advocate
+- If the problem is with Jetstar, Qantas, Rex or Virgin Australia, contact the Airline Customer Advocate

-- Check your travel insurance policy to see what you are covered for.
+- Check your travel insurance policy to see what you're covered for.

 There are some simple steps that you can take before lodging a formal complaint with CBS.